Getting alcohol or drug addiction treatment help, that meets your needs near Roath can be challenging...but help *is* available.

 I’m Not Sure I Can Afford Treatment

-Another option can be available to you if the full rehab programme isn’t realistic right now.
+Another option can be available to you if the full alcohol/substance misuse rehab programme isn’t realistic right now.

 Refund policies will vary from clinic to clinic, be sure to ask before committing.

-What Are The Stages Of Admitting To Rehab?
+What Are The Origins Of The Abbeycare Group?

 In 2005 Abbeycare opened its first residential rehab clinic upon seeing the need for such a service.